BPS Submodels of The Generalized Skyrme Model and How to Find Them: SOME KNOWN BPS SUBMODELS

 with

-again must be zero for two solutions to be equal.
-We must find all $Q$s that give $D_2=0$ everywhere; for any values of $r$, $\theta$, and $\varphi$.
-Notice that there are terms in $D_2$ that depend on spatial coordinates explicitly, and so a natural way to find these $Q$s are by taking each terms in $D_2$ to be zero everywhere.
-Hence we find the only non-trivial solution is if $Q_{\xi g}=Q_f=0$.
-If there is any of the $Q$s is zero then it is suggested to repeat the BPS Lagrangian method from beginning after eliminating all the zero $Q$s in the BPS Lagrangian density.
-This is because our previous assumption about the form of BPS Lagrangian density is invalid and this may lead to non existance of some Bogomolny equations.
-As an example above inserting $Q_{\xi g}=Q_f=0$ into (\ref{noexist}) will give trivial solutions, but this is not correct since the Bogomolny equation (\ref{noexist}) does not actually exist because it is not nontrivial solutions of $D_1=0$, with $Q_{\xi g}=Q_f=0$.
+which again must be zero for two solutions to be equal.
+We must find all $Q$'s that give $D_2=0$ everywhere; for any values of $r$, $\theta$, and $\varphi$.
+Notice that there are terms in $D_2$ that depend on spatial coordinates explicitly, and so a natural way to find these $Q$'s are by taking each terms in $D_2$ to be zero everywhere.
+Hence we find the only non-trivial solution is if $Q_x=Q_y=0$.

-After eliminating terms containing $Q_{\xi g}$ and $Q_f$ in the BPS Lagrangian density, we set again $\mathcal{L}-\mathcal{L}_\text{BPS}=0$.
-From it, we find two solutions for $(\xi_r g_\varphi)$ as follows
+After eliminating terms containing $Q_x$ and $Q_y$ in the BPS Lagrangian density, we set again $\mathcal{L}_{eff}-\mathcal{L}_\text{BPS}=0$.
+From it, we find two solutions for $Y$ as follows

 where

 Two solutions will be equal if $D_1=0$ which then give us